Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Introduction

 The novel suite of mocks increases the number of realizations and now mimics realistic redshift properties sampled from the Flagship (FS, hereafter) $N$-body simulation (\citealp{castander_fs2}) retrieved from the \texttt{CosmoHub} portal (\citealp{Carretero_2017}; \citealp{TALLADA2020100391}).
 In detail, we focus on reproducing a DR1-like redshift distribution $n(z)$ with realistic properties of true redshifts and photometric redshifts.
 In contrast to \citetalias{Ajani-EP29}, this enables a tomographic analysis that incorporates both single and combined bin correlations (\citealp{Martinet+21a}), as a way to enhance the sensitivity to the CPs.

-Our HOSs analysis relies on mass maps which are reconstructed from the (reduced) shear.
-In this work, we implement the 3 mass mapping algorithms of the official \textit{Euclid} processing pipelines: Kaiser--Squires (KS, \citealp{Kaiser+93}), Kaiser--Squires+ (KS+, \citealp{Pires+20}) and aperture mass (APM, \citealp{Schneider1998}) with external codes. \inlinecomment{\JHD{Are these external codes of official \textit{Euclid} pipelines?} This should be true for KS and KS+.
-While for APM, I re-worked a backbone sent by Sandrine which was probably part of the official pipeline.} We also include realistic DR1-like masks based on \textit{Gaia} stars (\citealp{gaiamission_2016}) to add the realism expected with the observational data.
-In particular, we compare the HOSs performance among the mass mapping algorithms in a mask-free and masked configuration.
+Our HOS analysis relies on mass maps that are reconstructed from the (reduced) shear.
+In this work, we implement the three mass mapping algorithms of the official \textit{Euclid} processing pipelines: Kaiser--Squires (KS; \citealp{Kaiser+93}), Kaiser--Squires+ (KS+; \citealp{Pires+20}), and aperture mass (APM; \citealp{Schneider1998}) with external codes.

+We also include realistic DR1-like masks based on \textit{Gaia} stars (\citealp{gaiamission_2016}) to add the realism expected with the observational data.
+In particular, we compare the HOS performance among the mass mapping algorithms in a mask-free and masked configuration.

 We also explore additional aspects that could improve future observational analysis.
-We investigate solutions to de-bias the small-scales from known systematics such as the baryonic feedback (e.g. \citealp{Semboloni+13}; \citealp{Martinet+21b}; \citealp{Lee_2022}; \citealp{Ferlito_2022}; \citealp{Broxterman_2024}), which represent a potential bottleneck in the extraction of small-scale information, the key feature of HOSs.
-To this end, we tested the BNT (\citealp{Bernardeau:2013rda}) transformation and its alternative approach, the BNT-smoothing (Taylor et al., in prep.), paving the way for future extensions.
-Finally, we explore the combination of HOSs measured from multi-scale filtered mass maps, which was shown to be useful in breaking some parameter degeneracies (e.g. \citealp{Ajani+20}, \citeyear{Ajani_2023}).
+We investigate solutions to de-bias the small-scales from known systematics such as the baryonic feedback (e.g. \citealp{Semboloni+13}; \citealp{Martinet+21b}; \citealp{Lee_2022}; \citealp{Ferlito_2022}; \citealp{Broxterman_2024}), which represent a potential bottleneck in the extraction of small-scale information, the key feature of HOS.
+To this end, we tested the Bernardeau--Nishimichi--Taruya (BNT; \citealp{Bernardeau:2013rda}) transformation and its alternative approach, BNT smoothing (Taylor et al., in prep.), paving the way for future extensions.
+Finally, we explore the combination of HOS measured from multi-scale filtered mass maps, which was shown to be useful in breaking some parameter degeneracies (e.g. \citealp{Ajani+20}, \citeyear{Ajani_2023}).